GenericMappingTools/gmt/doc/rst/source/psrose.rst

     actual lengths to unity as well).
 .. include:: explain_intables.rst_

+.. _-A:

 **-A**\ [**r**]*sector\_width*
     Gives the sector width in degrees for sector and rose diagram.
     [Default 0 means windrose diagram].
 Use **-Ar** to draw rose diagram instead of sector diagram.

+.. _-B:

 .. include:: explain_-B.rst_
 |
 |   Remember that "x" here is
 |   radial distance and "y" is azimuth.
 The ylabel may be used to plot a figure caption.

+.. _-C:

 **-C**\ [*mode_file*]
     Plot vectors showing the principal directions given in the *modes* file.
 If no file is given, compute and plot mean direction.
 See **-M** to control vector attributes.

+.. _-D:

 **-D**
     Shift sectors so that they are centered on the bin interval (e.g., first sector is centered on 0 degrees).

+.. _-F:

 **-F**
     Do not draw the scale length bar [Default plots scale in lower right corner]

+.. _-G:

 **-G**\ *fill*
-    Selects shade, color or pattern for filling the sectors [Default is no fill].
+    Selects shade, color or pattern for filling the sectors [Default is no fill]K.

+.. _-I:

 **-I**
     Inquire.
 Computes statistics needed to specify useful **-R**.
 No plot is generated.

+.. _-K:

 .. include:: explain_-K.rst_

+.. _-L:

 **-L**\ [*wlabel*/*elabel*/*slabel*/*nlabel*]
     Specify labels for the 0, 90, 180, and 270 degree marks.
 For